About Us

 We Are Family

-At The Potter’s House, students experience a supportive and caring community that often stands in contrast to trauma and loss in their past and present.
-We hear it over and over: “I never felt at home until I came here.”
+At The Potter's House, students find a supportive and caring community that often stands in contrast to past experiences.
+As one student shared: